-This risk measurement is used predominantly for the Bank's foreign exchange business.
-The measure produced and reported daily focuses upon the outright long or short position in each currency from both a pre-structural and post structural basis.
+This risk measure is used predominantly for the Bank's foreign exchange business.
+The measure, monitored daily, focuses upon the outright long or short position in each currency from either the spot or trading position and on a structural basis.
 Any forward contracts or FX swaps are also incorporated.
+There are also notional position limits on the size of the bond portfolios.